BlackBreezeCastle/peg-for-krpc-python/README.md

 I've tested it to launch a rocket to the planned orbit.
 But unfortunately there are some problems in the krpc's autopilot.
-So I didn't provide the part about control only about navigation
+So I didn't provide the part about flight control and only left the part about navigation